NicklasLallo/dotfiles/README.md

 ## Instructions:
 You can easily pick and choose the parts you like without having to use everything.
 Each folder is named after a package and contains every configuration file used by that application.
 The files inside the folders are relative to home (e.g. the file `vim/.vimrc` goes to `~/.vimrc`).

+Since these are dotfiles they obviously require you to also install the original software you want these files to configure for you, they are after all only the configuration files.

 To more quickly set things up I recomend to use GNU Stow to symlink the dotfiles.
 1. Clone the repo into your home folder, e.g. `~/dotfiles`.
 2. Install stow from your package manager. (or do the symlinks manualy, see: `man ln`)